benlagreca02/dotfiles/README.md

 just been for fun in my freetime, but I'm *really* considering switching to usign arch full time.

 ## Pulling in the dotfiles.
-If *you* want to use my dotffiles (yes you!) this is the subsection for you.
+If *you* want to use my dotffiles and scripts (yes you!) this is the subsection for you.

-I did this according to [this
-guide](https://www.atlassian.com/git/tutorials/dotfiles), and it's worked pretty well for me so far.
+For dotfile management, I followed [this guide](https://www.atlassian.com/git/tutorials/dotfiles), and it's worked great for me so far.
 Doing this will pull down the README.md file to your home directory, I just delete it, and don't commit the fact that I deleted it.

-To install these dotfiles on a new machine, do the folowing
+To install these dotfiles on a new machine, do the folowing:

 Make a folder called .cfg, this is where the headless git repo will store its files
 ```bash
 mkdir ~/.cfg
 ```
-Alias "config", this makes a short hand for "git but from the .cfg folder we just created, and the 'working tree' will be the home directory" This alias will later be defined in the `.bashrc`, so you only have to do this once to pull down the files initially
+Alias "config", this makes a short hand for "git but from the .cfg folder we just created, and the 'working tree' will be the home directory" This alias will later be defined in the `.bashrc` once you pull down the files , so you only have to do this once to pull down the files initially.
 ```bash
 alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'
 ```
 The tutorial I'm stealing from says to do this command to prevent recursion problems, but you may be able to skip it?
+I don't think I've ever done it
 ```bash
 echo ".cfg" >> .gitignore
 ```